 The story of Holland Ridge Farms

 Strike a pose at many colorful locations throughout the farm.
+Photo Credit: @sfurnbac

 Explore a tulip haven

 Once you enter the farm, you can walk the fields on foot or hop on the complimentary shuttle that picks up and drops you off at different points around the farm (it’s first-come, first-serve).
 We started walking through the rows and rows of colorful tulips instead of taking the shuttle.
-Some tulips bloom early, and others may bloom later, so you are sure to see plenty of flowers no matter when you go.
+Some tulips bloom early, and others may bloom later, so you will surely see plenty of flowers no matter when you go.
 There are over 3,000 tulips in 15 varieties, all from trusted bulb farmers in Holland.
 And you can see tulips in every color of the rainbow, including candy cane tulips and more unique combinations.
 We loved the dip-dyed-looking two-toned tulips and snapped quite a few photos of all the pretty blooms.

 The photo locations around the farm are perfect for a family or solo shot.
+Photo taken at Holland Ridge Farms

 Snap gram-worthy photos at Holland Ridge Farms

 At Holland Ridge Farms, you can bring your phone, camera, or even a professional photographer to record memories in the picturesque fields.
-(The pros need to have a timed ticket as well).
+(The pros need to have a ticket as well).
 Everywhere you turn, there’s a brilliant and eye-catching backdrop for a photo.
 My daughter and I took photos running through the tulip beds, a mother-daughter hug against the huge colorful flower wall, snapped her poses with the butterflies, and found an adorable swing to take some selfies.
 It’s easy to spread out to get your photos, but we did experience a few lines at popular photo stops like the bike and flower wall.
 We left with a bunch to fill up frames (and give to the grandparents), and they encourage you to post your photos using the hashtag #hollandridgefarms.

 Don’t miss the unique food treats throughout the farm.
-Photo credit: @sfurnbac
+Photo Credit: @sfurnbac

 Eat treats from delish food trucks and the Bakery Barn

 Don’t forget to pick up a flower bucket to collect your fresh tulips.
+Photo taken at Holland Ridge Farms

 Pick a bouquet (or two)

 My daughter could not wait to pick the tulips, and this turned out to be our favorite part.
 There are flower buckets at several locations throughout the farm, and once you have your bucket, get ready to collect some beautiful flowers.
 When picking a tulip, they recommend reaching down to the bottom of the stem by the soil and then twisting and pulling to snap it off the bulb.
-We picked some closed tulips and some open, so we could enjoy the blooms at various stages when we got home.
+We picked some closed tulips and some open ones to enjoy the blooms at various stages when we got home.
 After you pick your tulips, you hand over your bucket, and at the checkout, they will count and put your tulips in a sleeve.
 And if you get home and decide you want even more fresh blooms, you can order a surprise box online.

 There is a little bit of Holland throughout this New Jersey farm.
-Photo credit: @sfurnbac
+Photo Credit: @sfurnbac

 Shop for Dutch delights at Holland Ridge Farms